Cases of Intergroup Tensions and Conflicts in Malaysia

 Racism

-A manifestation of the belief of superiority of one race, ethnicity or nationality over another, in a form of discriminatory words or actions.
+The belief in the superiority of one race, ethnicity, or nationality over another, manifested through discriminatory language, behaviour, or actions.

 Protest